Doctor of Musical Arts (DMA) Handbook

 TopicDetails

-Your advisorYour major professor is the primary advisor for your degree program.
-The advising schedule, academic calendar, enrollment deadlines, fees, and additional information to assist you and your advisor can be found at KU Registrar and Resources for Students, Faculty and Staff.
-Music Theory, Composition, and Musicology majors will be assigned an advisor by the area.
+Your advisorYour selected faculty mentor for lessons or research is considered your primary advisor for your degree program.
+The advising schedule, academic calendar, enrollment deadlines, fees, and additional information to assist you and your advisor can be found at registrar.ku.edu/and music.ku.edu/resources/

 • Enrollment in 9 credit hours,

-• Enrollment in 6 credit hours plus a GTA regardless of percentage of appointment.
+• Enrollment in 6 credit hours plus a GTA (regardless of % of appointment),

 Full-time enrollment for Summer semester is: